Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Environment.md

     * "with", indicating that the environment was introduced by a `with` statement.

+`scopeKind`
+:   If this is a declarative environment, a string describing the kind of scope
+    which this environment is associated with, or `null` for other types of environments.
+There is an assortment of possible scope kinds which can be generated, with a selection of possible values below.
+Unlike the type accessor, the categorization this performs is specific to SpiderMonkey's implementation, and not derived from distinctions made in the ECMAScript language specification.

+    * "function", indicating the top level body scope of a function for arguments and 'var' variables.

+    * "function lexical", indicating the top level lexical scope in a function.

 `parent`
 :   The environment that encloses this one (the "outer" environment, in
     ECMAScript terminology), or `null` if this is the outermost environment.